 Banana protein shake

-Many athletes and bodybuilders help themselves in gaining muscle weight by supplementing their diet with whey protein powder.
+Many athletes and bodybuilders help themselves gain muscle weight by supplementing their diet with whey protein powder.
 However, not so many of them like the taste of protein powder simply dissolved in water or milk.
-If it also applies to you, don’t worry!
+If it also applies to you, don't worry!
 We have prepared a recipe for a delicious banana protein shake!
-The bananas and peanut butter included in the recipe will alter the taste of protein shake.
-Thus, it will be easier for you to consume your proteins in this form.
-And even if you like whey protein powder by itself, it is nice to have a little change once in a while, isn’t it?
+The bananas and peanut butter included in the recipe will alter the taste of protein shake, thus making it easier to consume.
+And even if you like whey protein powder by itself, it is nice to have a little change once in a while, isn't it?

 Banana protein shake recipe:

-- 1 cup milk – low-fat, almond or any other – it’s your call!
+- 1 cup of milk – low-fat, almond or any other – it's your call!

 - 3 tablespoons peanut butter;